-The Calhoun County Consolidated Dispatch Authority was formed by an intergovernmental agreement between the City of Marshall, the City of Albion, the City of Battle Creek, and the County of Calhoun effective January 1, 2009.
-The Authority is a legal entity, separate and independent from the participating municipalities mentioned previously.
-The Authority is governed by a 9-member governing board of directors.
+The Authority was formed by an intergovernmental agreement between the City of Marshall, City of Albion, City of Battle Creek, and County of Calhoun effective January 1, 2009.
+The Authority is a legal entity, separate and independent from the participating municipalities.
+The Authority is governed by a nine-member governing board of directors.